williamgilpin/cphy/labs/lab unit testing.md

 *This lab is under construction*

 The basic idea behind unit testing is to write short commands that check that every single method in your code is behaving as expected.
+The degree to which different methods are individually tested is the *coverage* of the tests.

 For bigger projects, unit tests are incredibly useful for making iterative updates, or for accepting external pull requests.